The Investment Treaty Arbitration Review: Energy Charter Treaty

 However, in the past few years, the key factor for the activity surrounding the ECT is its availability for investors in the solar energy sector to challenge the revocation of incentives states had granted to them during the 2000s.
 The number of cases brought by investors is still expanding, with Spain and Italy still being the most targeted states.4

 This year's chapter will deal with such possible changes to the ECT in more detail.
-The reason for this focus is a new dynamic that started in 2019: The Charter Conference has established and mandated a 'Modernisation Group' to start negotiations on the modernisation of the ECT.
+The reason for this focus is a new dynamic that started since 2019: The Charter Conference established and mandated a 'Modernisation Group' to negotiate the modernisation of the ECT.
 The process is part of a wider reform discussion on the design of a next generation of investment agreements that is already taking place in forums such as the UNCITRAL Working Group III and frequent UNCTAD conferences.
+To date, these efforts have been continued, of which will be elaborated upon in this chapter.
 With a view to the ECT, this chapter will shed some light on the legal framework for treaty change and on possible amendments to substantive provisions.

 The ECT7 is a multilateral treaty with its inception and origin dating from the early 1990s.
 The breakdown of the Soviet empire, the fall of the Berlin Wall and the following reunification of Germany led to a general reconfiguration of east–west relations.
 Russia and its eastern European neighbours' richness of energy resources combined with western Europe's general anxiety to diversify its sources of energy supply led to an initiative by the European Communities to establish a new legal basis of commercial relations in the energy sector.